 This is a birding and nature festival, north Texas-style, sponsored by the Friends of Hagerman National Wildlife Refuge.
 Festival activities include a variety of field trips, bird talks, photography workshops, bird banding, children’s programs, wine and honey tastings, and shorebird tram tours.

 The deeper waters along the northwest boundary of the Bear River Migratory Bird Refuge and surrounding area near Brigham City provides important stopover feeding habitat for flocks of migrating tundra swan.
 These flocks sometimes number upwards of 60,000.
-Celebrate the Swan Day Festival with a day of free activities.
+Celebrate the Swan Day Festival and check out the refuge's Facebook page for other wildlife events during the year.
 Take an auto loop tour to view the return of these magnificent migratory birds.
 Enjoy swan-themed crafts, games and movies inside the Wildlife Education Center.

 The free annual Great Dismal Swamp Birding Festival is open to the public and offers family-fun activities, such as guided bird walks, owl prowls, bus tours and photography workshops.
 Bird lovers will delight in catching a glimpse of the Swainson's warbler and the Wayne's warbler (a subspecies of the black-throated green warbler), two of the most secretive and least observed of all North American birds.
 Lucky visitors will likely catch a "peep" of the white-throated sparrow, the graceful great egret and even the regal bald eagle.